Why You Need a Real Estate Agent to Buy a Waterloo Region Home

 Speaking of advocacy, you'll have an experienced champion and negotiator in a real estate agent.
 Purchasing a home is an emotional experience.
 It's commonly done alongside other important life events, such as starting a family or a work relocation, and it's the largest financial transaction of many people's lives.
 Stress and strong emotions might impair judgment, causing you to make a mistake you'll come to regret later.

 As agents, we approach a deal with a more seasoned and objective perspective.
 We can assist you in better understanding your alternatives and act as a check against you making a hasty decision.

 We also act as your champion, particularly at the negotiation table.
 We'll negotiate the best deal for you without allowing emotions get in the way.
-And in a hot market, those negotiating skills are more valuable than ever.
+And at a time when buyers want to ensure that they get the best price possible and can therefore take out a mortgage they can honestly afford, those negotiating skills are more valuable than ever.

 Clients frequently ask us for a personal suggestion for someone in these specialties - and others - they can trust.
 It's easy for us to identify a solid fit as agents who have worked with a variety of real estate service professionals throughout the course of our careers.
 Finding the right service provider, however, might be difficult without that expertise.